lightbend/config/HOCON.md

 already have meaning in JSON or HOCON, others are essentially reserved keywords to allow future extensions to this spec.

+### Multi-line strings

+Multi-line strings are similar to Python or Scala, using triple quotes.
+If the three-character sequence `"""` appears, then all Unicode characters until a closing `"""` sequence are used unmodified to create a string value.
+Newlines and whitespace receive no special treatment.
+Unlike Scala, and unlike JSON quoted strings, Unicode escapes are not interpreted in triple-quoted strings.

+In Python, `"""foo""""` is a syntax error (a triple-quoted string followed by a dangling unbalanced quote).
+In Scala, it is a four-character string `foo"`.
+HOCON works like Scala; any sequence of at least three quotes ends the multi-line string, and any "extra" quotes are part of the string.

 ### Value concatenation

 The value of an object field or array element may consist of